GiulioSun/UniqueKmerSequence/README.md

 Intermediate Output : Median counts of wild-type and mutant k-mers in tumor sample and in normal sample

-Final Output : Binomial test
+Final Output : Mutation Validation by Binomial test

 **Description of the java-eclipse classes**